EMPalm: Exfiltrating Palm Biometric Data via Electromagnetic Side-Channel: Attack Design

 \section{Attack Design}

 Figure~\ref{fig:attack_design} provides an overview of \app{}.
 We first introduce its core four modules in terms of the overall workflow, and elaborate in the following respective subsections.

-\textit{(1) EM Band Localization.} Since palm-related emissions are buried within a noisy wide spectrum, this module identifies informative sub-bands that carry biometric information.
-A two-stage procedure is used: (i) band filtering, which applies statistical metrics to discard noise-dominated regions, and (ii) image validation, which reconstructs preliminary images from candidate bands to confirm palm-relevant structures.
+\textit{(1) EM Band Localization.} Palm-related emissions are embedded in a noisy wide spectrum, so this module identifies informative sub-bands carrying biometric information using a two-stage process: (i) statistical band filtering to discard noise-dominated regions, and (ii) image validation that reconstructs preliminary images to verify palm-relevant structures.

-\textit{(2) Dual-Modal Image Reconstruction.} From each localized band, intercepted EM signals are transformed into palm images.
-In the single-modal case, reconstruction is straightforward; however, dual-modal systems are more challenging because palmprint and palmvein transmissions are interleaved asynchronously.
-We design a disentanglement method that separates and aligns the two modalities, enabling synchronized multi-modal reconstruction.
+\textit{(2) Dual-Modal Image Reconstruction.} For each localized band, intercepted EM signals are transformed into palm images.
+While reconstruction is straightforward for single-modal systems, dual-modal systems are challenging due to asynchronously interleaved palmprint and palm vein transmissions.
+We design a disentanglement method to separate and align the two modalities, enabling synchronized dual-modal reconstruction.

-\textit{(3) Multi-Band Combination.} Individual bands suffer from stochastic noise and bit-level ambiguities due to the bit-packed acquisition format.
-To overcome these limitations, reconstructions from multiple informative bands are integrated through a multi-band optimization strategy for both modularities.
-By leveraging harmonic relationships across frequencies, this module consolidates complementary features, restores collapsed intensity variations, and preserves structural details.
+\textit{(3) Multi-Band Combination.} Single-band reconstructions suffer from stochastic noise and bit-level ambiguities caused by bit-packed acquisition.
+To address this, we integrate reconstructions from multiple informative bands using a multi-band optimization strategy.
+By exploiting harmonic relationships across frequencies, this module consolidates complementary features, restores intensity variations, and preserves structural details.

-\textit{(4) DiffPIR-Based Palm Restoration.} The fused images then undergo ROI extraction and diffusion-based restoration.
-Using DiffPIR, a plug-and-play restoration framework, we suppress residual noise and correct band-limited distortions.
-This enhances palmprint creases and vein patterns with high perceptual fidelity, producing reconstructions suitable for spoofing attacks and further biometric analysis.
+\textit{(4) DiffPIR-Based Palm Restoration.} The fused images undergo ROI extraction and diffusion-based restoration.
+Building on DiffPIR~\cite{DDPIR}, we incorporate a \textit{structure-guided conditional prior} derived from degraded images to guide the diffusion process.
+This design suppresses heterogeneous noise, corrects band-limited distortions, and preserves key biometric micro-structures such as palmprint creases and vein bifurcations, producing reconstructions with high perceptual quality and \textbf{biometric faithfulness} suitable for spoofing attacks and downstream analysis.